Showing posts with label Maitri Hospice. Show all posts

 The new director along with the board will continue to adapt and reinvent Maitri’s programs to maintain the two hallmarks of Issan’s vision: quality care and a true home.
 This is also a place where we might dedicate our energy tonight: to support them as they chart new directions and promise to do what we can when they ask for whatever they’ll need, ideas, resources and of course money.

 In the last year of Issan’s life, a local musician with some spiritual roots had a minor hit.
-I’m talking about Bobby McFerran’s, ‘Don’t Worry, Be Happy.”
-Issan loved the song and sometimes would hum or sing a bit of the lyric and then say, “that’s good but I think he should add, ‘Just do the best that you can.’
+I’m talking about Bobby McFerran’s, “Don’t Worry, Be Happy.”
+Issan loved the song and sometimes would hum or sing a bit of the lyric.
+“That's good but I think he should add, ‘Just do the best that you can.’
 We aren’t asked to do more, but that’s more than enough.”

 So I’ll end my stories here with the refrain: “don’t worry, be happy, do the best that you can.”
 Issan, you showed us whatever you can do with your own mind and heart is more than enough to make a lasting impact in the world.

 Issan knew that he wasn’t a one-man show—even in his drag days he didn’t perform alone.
-He was not the Lone Rangerette, or Mary Tyler Moore facing adversity with a smile and disarming off the wall comments though he had some of that quality.
-Actually if I had to pick TV character for him it would be Rue McClanahan who played Blanche Devereaux in the “Golden Girls,” one of his favorite TV shows.
-So I can hear telling me, “Ken, be a sweetheart, and thank everyone.”
+He was not the Lone Rangerette, or Mary Tyler Moore facing adversity with disarming off the wall comments though he had some of that quality.
+Actually if I had to pick a TV character for him it would be Rue McClanahan in the “Golden Girls,” one of his favorite TV shows.
+I can hear him telling me, “Ken, be a sweetheart, and thank everyone.”

 All of us are intimately connected with one another.
 The inner workings of an organization as complex as Maitri are also connected to us.
 As I look at this web, this net, the list of people whom I should thank is longer than the list of names I am going to read.
 But I will take a few minutes to read some names and I ask you to join me in acknowledging these people and offering them our deep gratitude.